Valery Fernández

-Valery Fernández Estrada (born 23 November 1999), also simply known as Valery, is a Spanish professional footballer who plays as a right-back or a winger for Real Zaragoza.
+Valery Fernández Estrada (born 23 November 1999), also simply known as Valery, is a Spanish professional footballer who plays as a right-back or a winger for Primeira Liga club Académico de Viseu.

 Career

-Born in L'Escala, Girona, Catalonia, Valery joined FC Barcelona's La Masia in 2011, after representing Girona FC and Palamós CF. Released in 2014, he returned to Girona before joining Primera Catalana side FC L'Escala, where he made his senior debut at the age of just 15.
+Born in L'Escala, Girona, Catalonia, Valery joined Barcelona's La Masia in 2011, after representing Girona and Palamós.
+Released in 2014, he returned to Girona before joining Primera Catalana side L'Escala, where he made his senior debut at the age of just 15.

-In 2016, Valery returned to Girona and signed a new three-year contract on 28 June 2018, being also promoted to the reserves in Segunda División B. In his debut for the latter on 26 August, he scored his team's second in a 2–2 away draw against CE Sabadell FC.
+In 2016, Valery returned to Girona and signed a new three-year contract on 28 June 2018, being also promoted to the reserves in Segunda División B. In his debut for the latter on 26 August, he scored his team's second in a 2–2 away draw against Sabadell.

-Valery made his professional debut on 31 October 2018, starting in a 2–2 away draw against Deportivo Alavés, for the season's Copa del Rey.
+Valery made his professional debut on 31 October 2018, starting in a 2–2 away draw against Alavés, for the season's Copa del Rey.
 He also made his La Liga debut on 2 December, coming on as a substitute for Aleix García in a 1–1 draw at Atlético Madrid; the following day, he extended his contract until 2023.

 Valery scored his first professional goal on 16 January 2019, netting his team's first in a 3–3 draw against Atleti also at the Wanda Metropolitano.
 In July, however, he suffered a knee injury in a pre-season friendly against Derby County, being sidelined for most of the 2019–20 season.

-On 30 August 2024, Valery was loaned to fellow top tier side RCD Mallorca for the campaign.
+On 30 August 2024, Valery was loaned to fellow top tier side Mallorca for the campaign.
 Upon returning, he terminated his link with Girona on 7 August 2025, and signed a three-year contract with Real Zaragoza in Segunda División the following day.

+On 26 August 2026, Valery signed with Académico de Viseu in the Portuguese top tier for one season.